Webinar | Small Portions, Big Satiety: The Rise of GLP-1 Inspired Foods Register Now

 1. SAP Digital Supply Chain

 SAP Digital Supply Chain is a suite of solutions designed to optimize and streamline the food supply chain.
 This suite provides real-time visibility into the supply chain, allowing for more efficient tracking of food products from farm to table.
-Additionally, companies can manage procurement, production, inventory, and distribution all on one platform, reducing inefficiencies and improving accuracy.
+Additionally, companies can manage procurement, production, inventory, and distribution on a single platform, reducing inefficiencies and improving accuracy.
 Not just that, the suite incorporates blockchain technology to ensure transparency and traceability throughout the supply chain, with the motive of enhancing food safety and reducing the risk of fraud.
 Overall, SAP Digital Supply Chain wants to assist companies in making data-driven decisions, reducing waste, and ensuring the highest quality of products.
 (Source)

 2. Radhakrishna Foodland Pvt.
 Ltd.